DGoodman-Data/SQL-/README.md

 # SQL-Visualizations
-A collection of my SQL projects in MySQL and PowerBI
+A collection of my SQL projects, modeled using MySQL and visualized using PowerBI